Best eSIM for Kenya Safari 2026 — Coverage Guide for Every Park

 Coverage by park

 Maasai Mara: Strong Safaricom at major gates and lodges along the Mara River.
 Weak or no signal in deep bush and private conservancies.
 Amboseli: Safaricom at central lodge zone around Ol Tukai and Serena.
 Limited on open plains.
 Tsavo East: Safaricom along the Mombasa highway and at major lodges.
-Remote wilderness areas are offline.
 Tsavo West: More limited — signal at Kilaguni and Severin lodges; quiet elsewhere.
 Samburu: Safaricom at riverside lodges; limited further north.
 Nairobi National Park: Excellent Safaricom coverage — you're within sight of the city.

 Best eSIMs for safari coverage